 Boulder City, home of the Hoover Dam, is 30 minutes from the Las Vegas Strip and only four hours from Los Angeles.
 Screenings will be held at the beautiful and historic 400-seat Boulder Theatre, located in charming downtown Boulder City.

-Selected filmmakers will receive access to all screenings, parties and events, the film market, and will receive fine swag and hotel discounts.
-Eight one-of-a-kind Audience Choice awards created by a local artist will be presented.
+Selected filmmakers will receive access to all screenings, parties, and will receive fine swag, hotel rooms, and a travel per diem.

 1. The Dam Short Film Festival welcomes short films with any content and in any style, whether it be live-action, documentary, or animation.
 Entries must have a total runtime of 40 minutes or less.
 The year of production does not matter and there is no premiere requirement.

-2. There will be eight Award Categories with an Audience Choice Award presented in each.
-The Award Categories are: Best Drama, Best Comedy, Best Documentary, Best Animation, Best Sci-Fi / Horror, Best Music Video, Best Nevada Filmmaker, and Best Student.
-Audience award-winners will be chosen by audience votes.
-In addition, there is one Best of the Fest Award, chosen by the audience.
-The Best Screenplay Award and the Leslie Paige Award for Excellence in Short Filmmaking will be determined by the festival organizers.
-In the event of any voting discrepancy, the decision of the festival organizers shall be final.
+2. The festival has eight award categories, all based on audience votes: Best Drama, Best Comedy, Best Documentary, Best Animation, Best Sci-Fi / Horror, Best Music Video, Best Nevada Filmmaker, and Best Student.
+In addition, there is one Audience Favorite award, also chosen by the audience.
+The Leslie Paige Award for Excellence in Filmmaking will be awarded by the festival board of directors; in addition to a special award statue, the Leslie includes a $1000 cash award.
+Audience votes are tallied by the festival board of directors and all decisions are final.

-5. An online screener may be submitted for festival consideration.
-Entrants may also provide an online link to a submission copy of the film.
-Selected films, however, must provide one of the following formats for exhibition: DCP (Digital Cinema Package), .mov (Quicktime), .wmv (Windows Media), .avi (Audio-Visual Interleaved), .mpg (MPEG or MPEG2).
-Official Selections must submit an exhibition copy by January 31, 2018.
-Electronic/online delivery of exhibition copies is encouraged.
-Physical copies of exhibition copy drives will be returned.
-Failure to submit an exhibition copy by January 31, 2018 (if your film is selected) will disqualify your film from all award considerations.
-Once a film is submitted and selected, it cannot be withdrawn from the festival.
+5. All film must be submitted through FilmFreeway - there are no exceptions.
+Links to films or other external submissions will not be excepted.
+Selected films must provide one of the following formats for exhibition: DCP (Digital Cinema Package) or a .mov (Quicktime) with sufficient quality to convert to a DCP.
+Selected films must provide an exhibition copy by January 26, 2021.
+Electronic/online delivery of exhibition copies is preferred.
+Physical copies of exhibition copies mailed on thumb drives or disk drives will be returned after the festival.
+Failure to submit an exhibition copy by January 26, 2021 will disqualify selected films from all award considerations.
+Once a film is selected, it cannot be withdrawn from the festival.

 6. Non-English language films must be subtitled with subtitles in English or contain minimal dialog.

-7. Selected films will be notified by email on or around January 1, 2018.
+7. Selected films will be notified by email on January 1, 2021.

-9. A press kit is not required for submission.
-Upon selection, filmmakers are highly encouraged to provide a electronic press kit.
+8. A press kit is not required for submission.
+Upon selection, filmmakers are highly encouraged to provide a high-quality digital stills, and poster from the film if they are not already available via FilmFreeway.

-11. The festival organizers may program selected films in any category or programming block deemed appropriate.
-Organizers also reserve the right to program selected films more than once during the festival.
+10. The festival programmers may program selected films in any category or programming block deemed appropriate; after announcement, the festival schedule cannot be changed.